 - Whole school Behaviour Policy the policy is visual (Wigits) and clearly organised to display and refer to throughout every aspect of the school day.
 Clear codes and consequences are included linked to our Golden Rules

-- Golden Rules to follow, based on Jenny Mosley promoted daily and referred to weekly in assemblies.
+- Golden Rules to follow promoted daily and referred to weekly in assemblies.

-- Class Dojos
+- Class Doios

 - Small group or 1:1 support

 - Zones of Regulation

+- Reflection books in every classroom Restorative conversations held after an incident

-- Referral to Chessbrook ESC
+- Referral to Chessbrook ESC or Acorn Team

-- Referral to Educational Psychologist/ School Nurse Team/ CAMHS
+- Movement breaks

+- Brain breaks

+- Behaviour charts to monitor and promote pro-social behaviours at school

+- Parent meetings with class teachers, or a member of SLT